aarnphm/aarnphm.github.io/content/thoughts/sparse crosscoders.md

 see also [reproduction on Gemma 2B](https://colab.research.google.com/drive/124ODki4dUjfi21nuZPHRySALx9I74YHj?usp=sharing) and [github](https://github.com/ckkissane/crosscoder-model-diff-replication)

-A variant of [[thoughts/mechanistic interpretability#sparse autoencoders]] where it reads and writes to multiple layers [@lindsey2024sparsecrosscoders]
+A variant of [[thoughts/sparse autoencoder]] where it reads and writes to multiple layers [@lindsey2024sparsecrosscoders]

 Crosscoders produces ==shared features across layers and even models==